monnierliz/monnierliz.github.io/index.md

 Bones for Life® is designed to help anyone, and everyone, use natural movements to promote bone health and strength while possibly preventing osteoporosis.
 For more information check out this link: http://movementintelligence.org/bones-for-life
 **If this is your first Bones for Life® class**, you will need to submit the Foundation for Movement Intelligence Memorandum of Understanding prior to taking a class.
 You only need to do this once. https://forms.gle/K6mNWwSemJ5dkFEq9

-**Bones for Life® in person** this September at the Botanical Gardens, meeting Tuesdays 9:30-10:30 a.m.
-Contact the Fort Wayne Parks and Recreation Department for registration.

-**T'ai Chi for Relaxation** in person this September at the Botanical Gardens, meeting Tuesdays 5-6:00 p.m.
-Contact the Fort Wayne Parks and Recreation Department for registration.

 **Dance for PD** (dance movement in chair for those with limited mobility) In Person at the Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802